Quitting Smoking - Planning Your Strategy to Quit

 You might get some ideas for

-things you can do differently by looking at the chart "Prepare for roadblocks"
+things you can do differently by looking at "Prepare for roadblocks"

 in the section